Sank6/Discord-Bot-List/README.md

  - HTML in bot description
  - More bot fields like **support server** **invite link**, **Github repo** and **Website**
  - Admins can manage all bots

-# Contributing
-You want to contribute?
-Go ahead and make a pull request and I'll look into it as soon as I can.

-# Copying
-No problem, just check the [`LICENSE.md`](LICENSE.md).
-Check the [wiki](https://github.com/Ankrad/Discord-Bot-List/wiki) for a setup guide.